-The investment objective of the Fund and a description of its principal investment strategies are set forth under each "Fund Summary" in the Prospectus.
-The Fund's investment objectives are not "Fundamental" and may be changed without the approval of a majority of its outstanding voting securities, however, shareholders will be given at least 60 days' notice of such a change.
+The investment objective of the Fund and a description of the Fund's respective principal investment strategies are set forth under "Fund Summary" in the Prospectus.
+No Fund's investment objective is "fundamental" and may be changed without the approval of a majority of its outstanding voting securities; however, shareholders will be given at least 60 days' notice of such a change.

-The following information describes securities in which the Fund may invest and their related risks.
+The following information describes securities in which the Fund may invest as part of their respective investment strategies and their related risks.